euruko/euruko2016.github.io/source/blog/2016-09-06-take-euruko-home.html.markdown

 _* Preparation can happen any time before the time of presentation, even after registering ;) You can also opt to go without a presentation (not recommended)._

+_** You have a ticket, right?
+If not, you only have 10 more days to get one!_

-_** Make sure to have the presentation on a flash drive, or to have sent it to us at hi@euruko2016.org with the subject “EuRuKo 2017”_
+_*** Make sure to have the presentation on a flash drive, or to have sent it to us at hi@euruko2016.org with the subject “EuRuKo 2017”_

-_*** A simple slideshow of pictures is a good presentation, no need to overdo it._
+_**** A simple slideshow of pictures is a good presentation, no need to overdo it._